 When: March 21–May 12

 Known as “The most beautiful spring garden in the world,” the Keukenhof holds more than 800 varieties of tulips and 7 million bulbs.
 Visitors can take in the sights in a variety of ways, including by boat, bike, or foot.

-But there’s more to see here than just the beautiful flowers.
-Visitors can also witness a collection of artwork and plethora of outdoor cultural events.
-And have no fear, children are welcome here!
-If you’re out with the family, the Keukenhof also has a treasure hunt, petting zoo, maze and playground to keep your little ones entertained for hours.
+But there’s more to see here than just beautiful flowers: A collection of artwork and a number of restaurants are located throughout the park.
+If you’re out with the family, the Keukenhof also has a treasure hunt, petting zoo, maze, and playground to keep your little ones entertained for hours.

-Where: Ottawa Canada
+Where: Ottawa, Canada

-Since 1953, the city of Ottawa has honored and celebrated its flower, the tulip, with the Canadian Tulip Festival.
-The tulip holds special meaning to Canada, as it symbolizes the strong friendship and bond forged between them and the Netherlands during World War II.
+Since 1953, the city of Ottawa has honored and celebrated its favorite flower with the Canadian Tulip Festival.
+Canadians affix special meaning to the tulip, which symbolizes the strong friendship and bond forged between their country and the Netherlands during World War II.

-Where: Silvan, Australia
+Where: Silvan, Victoria, Australia

-And when you leave, you may even be inspired to start your own garden!
-The festival will host several interviews, discussions and lectures with top growers in the country on how to best care for a variety of flowers and plants.
-And what really sets this festival apart from others is that you can actually pick and purchase some of the flowers on display.
+And when you leave, you may even be inspired to start your own garden.
+The festival hosts several interviews, discussions, and lectures with top growers from around the country on how to best care for a variety of flowers and plants, not just tulips.
+But what really sets this festival apart is that you can pick and purchase some of the flowers on display.